Local properties of good moduli spaces: Good moduli spaces for formal schemes

-where all appropriate squares are 2-commutative and the appropriate squares in the top and middle row are 2-cartesian.
-Note that the bottom row of squares is not necessary cartesian.
-(There should exist a geometric object $\h{\cX}$ (ie. a formal Artin stack) filling in the above diagram for which $\fq$ factors through.)
+where all appropriate squares are 2-commutative and the appropriate squares in the top and middle rows are 2-cartesian.
+Note that the squares in the bottom row are not necessary cartesian.
+There should exist a geometric object $\h{\cX}$ (i.e., a formal Artin stack) filling in the above diagram for which $\fq$ factors through.

-We note that the formal scheme $\fY$ and the morphism $q: \fU \arr \fY$ do not depend on the choice of the ideal of definition $\fI$.
+We note that the formal scheme $\fY$ and the morphism $\fq: \fU \arr \fY$ do not depend on the choice of the ideal of definition.

 We do not know a priori that $\fY$ is locally noetherian.
-In particular, if the $Y_i = \Spec A_i$ are affine schemes, it is not immediate that the topological ring $\ilim A_i$ is either adic or noetherian.
+In particular, if each $Y_i = \Spec A_i$ is an affine scheme, it is not immediate that the topological ring $\ilim A_i$ is either adic or noetherian.